Skip to content

 A->>V: Click "Open in RightCapital"

-V->>V: Generate SAML assertion
+V->>V: Generate signed SAML assertion

-V->>RC: POST SAML assertion
+V->>RC: POST SAML assertion to /acs

 RC->>RC: Validate signature & assertion

-RC->>RC: Look up advisor by identifier
+RC->>RC: Look up advisor by NameID

 RC->>RC: Create session